joe-at-startupmedia/pmon3/README.md

 ```
 # view logs of the process specified
 pmon3 log [id or name]

+# view logs of the process specified including those previously rotated/archived
+pmon3 log -a [id or name]

 # Similar to using `tail -f xxx.log`
 pmon3 logf [id or name]